bnb-chain/bnb-chain.github.io/docs/validator/overview.md

 ---
 # Overview

-Binance Smart Chain is an innovative solution to bring programmability and interoperability to Binance Chain.
-Binance Smart Chain relies on a system of 21 validators with [Proof of Staked Authority (PoSA) consensus](https://github.com/binance-chain/whitepaper/blob/master/WHITEPAPER.md#consensus-and-validator-quorum) that can support short block time and lower fees.
+BNB Smart Chain is an innovative solution to bring programmability and interoperability to Beacon Chain.
+BNB Smart Chain relies on a system of 21 active validators with [Proof of Staked Authority (PoSA) consensus](https://github.com/binance-chain/whitepaper/blob/master/WHITEPAPER.md#consensus-and-validator-quorum) that can support short block time and lower fees.
 The most bonded validator candidates of staking will become validators and produce blocks.
 The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

+Other than the 21 active validators, BSC will introduce more validators, e.g. another 20 inactive validators, into the validator set as backups, which will be called “Candidates”.

+Candidates will produce blocks and charge gas fees in BSC mainnet, but in a much less chance than the official validator set of 21 elected.
+The unavailable candidates will be slashed as well though in a smaller size.
+A decent motivation is expected to be maintained so that the candidate validators are willing to ensure the quality and help secure BSC.

+In an extreme case, if a majority of the active 21 validators get attacked and offline, Candidate Validators can report to Beacon Chain about the stale blocking, resume it and eventually propose a re-election of active validator set.

 ## What is Validator?

-Binance Smart Chain relies on a set of validators who are responsible for committing new blocks in the blockchain.
+BNB Smart Chain relies on a set of validators who are responsible for committing new blocks in the blockchain.
 These validators participate in the consensus protocol by signing blocks that contain cryptographic signatures signed by each validator's private key.
-The validator set is determined by a staking module built on Binance Chain for Binance Smart Chain, and propagated every day UTC 00:00 from BC to BSC via Cross-Chain communication.
+The validator set is determined by a staking module built on Beacon Chain for BNB Smart Chain, and propagated every day UTC 00:00 from BC to BSC via Cross-Chain communication.

 ## Economics